How to Stay Legal in the US

 - Report any change in local address to your International Student Advisor.

-- Have the International Student Advisor sign your I-20/DS2019 if traveling outside U.S.
+- Have the International Student Adviser sign your I-20/DS2019 if traveling outside U.S.

-- Follow special Registration requirements, if applicable, and ALWAYS read e-mails from International Student Services.
+- Follow special Registration requirements, if applicable, and ALWAYS read e-mails from the International Center.

 If You are Traveling Outside of The U.S. for The Holidays

 - A signed Form I-20, “Certificate of Eligibility for Nonimmigrant Status;”